 About the book

-The PAYTECH Book is the first crowdsourced book on payment technologies and new business models in the global payment sector to be published by Wiley in December 2019.
+The PAYTECH Book is the first crowdsourced book on payment technologies and new business models in the global payment sector published by Wiley.
 It brings together entrepreneurs, investors and PayTech experts, who exclusively share their visions and unique insights on the nature of payments, payment systems infrastructures, regulations, the impact of new technologies such as blockchain/DLT and AI as well as provide case studies and projections about the future of payment innovation.